 - Do some research or a course on creating a business from scratch.

-- Create a company name, website, Google My Business account, and social media pages.
+- Create a company name, website, Google Business Profile account, and social media pages.

 - Splash your before and after photos everywhere, use testimonials from the friends you helped.

 - Join the IOPO (International Organisation of Professional Organisers).
 Put their logo on your website.
-Also have a look around at their content, do some courses and get on their directory, which has pretty good SEO.
+Also have a look around at their content, do some courses and get on their directory, which has pretty good online visibility.

 - Get insurance.